krishnavaradha/TravellerHost-API/README.md

 - [Contact](#contact)

 ## Getting Started
+Assumptions :

 To get started, ensure you have:
 - H2 database enabled in Server Mode.
 Refer to [H2 Database Tutorial](https://www.h2database.com/html/tutorial.html) for details.
 - SSL certificates configured, and a client cert set up for mutual TLS from the client.
-For immediate testing use the server.crt, client.pfx from src/main/resources for testing from localhost.
 - H2 instances and application instances can be scaled up and load-balanced using F5.
 - RestTemplate load-balancing is not required as this is a single microservice without external service calls.
 Feel free to extend the solution as needed.
+-In all the below endpoints Document Type is restricted to
+	PASSPORT("Passport"),
+    ID_CARD("ID Card"),
+    DRIVER_LICENSE("Driver's License");

 ## API Endpoints

 ### Create Traveller